 Where To Stay in Corfu Town, Greece

-As a top tourist destination, visitors have plenty of choices when it comes to Corfu accommodations.
 From villas in Corfu Town to low-cost hostels, there is lodging to fit a range of budgets.
-That said, the best places at the best prices get snapped up in a hurry (especially during the summer season).
+That said, the best places at the best prices get snapped up in a hurry.
 Don’t start your search without reading our tips for Booking the Best Hotels for Cheap.

 Ranked as one of the best boutique hotels in Corfu Town, Siora Vittoria is housed in a 19th century mansion.
-The elegant hotel boasts classic charm alongside modern conveniences.
-The location is just steps from the Old Town, yet peaceful and quiet.
+The elegant property boasts classic charm alongside modern conveniences.
 Check availability!

 Corfu Town Apartments

-There are numerous vacation rentals in Corfu Town, which can be nice for longer stays (but can be a bit of a hassle if you only have 1 day in Corfu).
-Visitors can find apartments on Airbnb – and we actually found numerous available on Booking.com
+There are numerous vacation rentals in Corfu Town, which can be nice for longer stays.
+Visitors can find apartments on Airbnb – and we actually found numerous available on Booking.com.

 What To Pack for Corfu, Greece

-Good, comfortable shoes are a must for Corfu!
-Not only will you be walking to most of the Corfu Town sights, but you will be walking over cobblestones to get there.
-I like to wear versatile shoes – like these sneakers – for city exploration and Kris prefers Merrell Trail Shoes.
-You can find all of our advice on travel footwear in our guide to The Best Shoes for Traveling.
+Comfortable shoes are a must for Corfu!
+I like to wear these trainers and Kris prefers Merrell Trail Shoes.
+You can find all of our advice in our guide to The Best Shoes for Traveling.

 Zippered Day Bag